What is a practitioner?

 Becoming a licensed practitioner

-We are delighted to announce the details our next Practitioner Training Programme - our dedicated community shares training course, which supports emerging practitioners to become licensed to award the Standard Mark.
+The Community Shares Unit runs its Practitioner Training and Licensing Programme - our dedicated community shares training course, which supports existing and emerging practitioners to become licensed to award the Standard Mark.

-Our seventh training programme involves five action learning workshops where you can apply your learning to support a client through the process of making a community share offer.
-We plan to hold the workshops in Birmingham with the venue to be confirmed.
-The dates are as follows:
+For the Foundation and Training Pathways, the programme involves five action learning workshops where you can apply your learning to support a client through the process of making a community share offer

 About the assessment